nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 The challenges arise at all levels of the organization, and are social and organizational as often as they are technical.
 I will never claim to have all the answers or that Stripe found optimal or even "consistently good-enough" solutions to all aspects of this challenge.
 However, I do think that by 2019 or so, Stripe had invested enough in developer tooling that we had in many ways **improved** the median developer experience compared to many smaller stages of growth, and I've attempted to convey here the basic choices and infrastructure supporting that experience.
 The development experience, of course, is only part of the story: the full lifecycle of code and of a feature continues onward into CI and deployment into production, where it will be further observed and debugged; writing about those systems would be at least one more post, equal to this one in length.

-# TODO
- - [X] watchman/inotify clarify (remove "inotify")
- - [X] "asks pay sync to wait until that time"
-   - [ ] diagram?
- - [X] second graf of LSP section, "affordance" is repeated
- - [X] define LSP
- - [X] typo: "wasier"
- - [X] dev-prod vs devprod
-## evan/carl
- - [ ] hammer on reliability?
- - [ ] importance of starting the team early

 <!--
 sequenceDiagram
   participant watchman
   participant devbox
-  participant Sync
+  participant Sync as pay sync
-  participant pay test
+  # participant pay test
+  actor user

-  note right of pay test: File edited & saved watchman ->> Sync: notify of file change
+  note over user: Save and edit file note  over watchman: observe change watchman ->> Sync: notify of file change
+  Sync -x watchman: check logical clock: T_0
-  Sync -) +devbox: Start sync
-  note right of pay test: `pay test` invoked pay test -) +Sync: start sync barrier devbox -) -Sync: sync completes
+  Sync -) +devbox: Start sync as-of T_0 create participant pay test user->>pay test: Run test command pay test -) +Sync: start sync barrier
-  Sync -> watchman: check clock
+  Sync -x watchman: check logical clock: T_0 devbox -) -Sync: sync completes
-  Sync -) -pay test: sync barrier complete pay test->> +devbox: Run test via `ssh` devbox -> -pay test: Stream output
+  Sync -) -pay test: sync barrier complete pay test->> +devbox: Run test via `ssh` devbox ->> -user: Stream output
   -->